---

 # Step 3: Add Proof Signals for AI Verification

-AI engines verify claims by cross-referencing external sources to ensure accuracy.
-Pages lacking third-party validation are deprioritized in favor of content that can be corroborated across the web.
-Every answer object requires specific validation markers to maintain high visibility and trust scores within generative models.
+AI engines verify claims by cross-referencing external sources to prioritize corroborated pages.
+Content lacking third-party validation is deprioritized in favor of pages that AI can independently verify through external data.
+Every answer object must include specific proof signals to ensure high citability and trust within AI response engines.

-- **Third-party data references** — analyst reports (Gartner, Forrester), academic research, industry publications
+- **Third-party data references**: Analyst reports (Gartner, Forrester), academic research, and industry publications.

-- **Customer proof** — named case studies with specific metrics and timeframes
+- **Customer proof**: Named case studies featuring specific metrics and defined timeframes.

-- **Review platform presence** — G2, Capterra, TrustRadius entries that AI can cross-reference
+- **Review platform presence**: G2, Capterra, and TrustRadius entries that AI can cross-reference.

-- **Editorial coverage** — mentions in high-authority publications that independently validate your claims.
-For a deeper breakdown of which proof signals AI engines weight most, read [what proof makes AI trust a brand](...)
+For a deeper breakdown of which proof signals AI engines weight most, read [what proof makes AI trust a brand](https://example.com).

-A Series A fintech startup achieved a visibility increase from 2.4% to 12.9% in 92 days by combining structured answer objects with third-party proof signals.
-This strategy earned 94 citations across tracked fintech prompts and influenced 20% of demo requests through AI search.
+A Series A fintech startup we worked with increased AI visibility from 2.4% to 12.9% in 92 days by combining structured answer objects with third-party proof signals.
+This strategy earned 94 citations across tracked fintech prompts and influenced 20% of demo requests through AI search results.

 # Step 4: Implement Refresh Loops for Content Accuracy